Kevin G. Chapman

 ABOUT

 Kevin G. Chapman is a corporate labor & employment attorney, but you’re more interested in him as an author.
 Kevin has written both serious literary fiction and crime-thrillers.
 His Mike Stoneman Thriller series features NYPD homicide detective Mike Stoneman and his younger partner, Jason Dickson.
-The five books (so far) in the series range from a serial killer chase to a murder aboard a luxury cruise ship to the investigation of the possibly racist-motivated murder of an NFL Quarterback to the murder of a Las Vegas drag queen.
+The six books (so far) in the series range from a serial killer chase to a murder aboard a luxury cruise ship to the investigation of the possibly racist-motivated murder of an NFL Quarterback to the murder of a Las Vegas drag queen.
+Kevin has more recently written two stand-alone mysteries — Dead Winner and The Other Murder.

 Kevin is an independently published author and is happy to talk about the writing process, the indie publishing world, and the challenges (and joys) of self-publishing and self-narrating his audiobooks.
 He also publishes book reviews on his blog and loves talking about other authors, book reviews in general, and any other literary topic.
 Kevin is also always ready to talk about the New York Mets.